 East Hampton is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,122 people and three constituent neighborhoods, East Hampton is the 716th largest community in New York.
-East Hampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+East Hampton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 East Hampton home prices are not only among the most expensive in New York, but East Hampton real estate also consistently ranks among the most expensive in America.

 East Hampton is a decidedly white-collar village, with fully 91.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, East Hampton is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in East Hampton who work in sales jobs (21.22%), management occupations (20.35%), and art, media, and design (8.17%).